 -Carry no more than two credit cards as you travel.
 If you have an issue with one card, you will have a backup.

 Securing your passport

 Don’t forget your passport!!!
 We have luckily never had trouble with our passports but we have traveled with friends who have.
-Let me assure you, loosing your passport is not a fun experience!
+Let me assure you, losing your passport is not a fun experience!
 With that said, I can’t emphasize enough that your passport should be strictly guarded.

 Before you leave home, make sure that you have copies of your passport and carry them separately from your actual passport.